pwichmann/supply_chain_mining/README.md

 ![Sample structure](/img/sample_structure.png)

+Explanation:

+* ID is just a unique ID of this particular arc
+* originalText is the unaltered original text; a text sequence automatically classified as a single sentence
+* relations is a dictionary of the relations that require a label; each key corresponds to the unique id of such relation
+* Since multiple annotators can have redundantly labelled a relation, the votes for different relation labels are stored.
+In this case, annotator "5ac41236..." has voted for label "2".
+* x represents the feature vector and, thus, the sentence where organisational named entities have been masked.
+In this case, only two organisational named entities are present.
+The first one gets masked as __NE_FROM__, the second gets masked at __NE_TO__.
+* y represents the response or target variable, in this case the assigned label "2".
+In case of multiple votes, a simple majority vote determines the winning label.

 ## Versed AI
 [Versed AI](https://www.versed.ai) is a new Cambridge University spin-out being formed by a post-doc and post-graduates from several different university departments.
 The team has developed Natural Language Processing (NLP) and Machine Learning (ML) technology for business intelligence purposes.

 The technology can text-mine millions of news articles, business reports and social media for relationships between organisations, companies, products, and people.
 This information can be used to create vast knowledge networks that artificial intelligence is applied to in order to discover patterns and infer missing or unknown knowledge.
 These networks have many useful applications including predicting future relations and discovering information from the network structure.
 The first application the team intends to focus on is to automatically extract supply chain maps.

 Among other achievements, the Versed AI team has recently won the Entrepreneurial Postdocs of Cambridge business plan competition (including a £20k investment sponsored by Cambridge Enterprise).

+## License
+The provided material is copyrighted and may not be used for commercial purposes.